MacbookWithoutBook/Simple-File-Transfer/README.md

 - Send the filesize to the server (files will be less than 1GB in size)
 - Send all the bytes (less than 1000 bytes at a time) to the server
-- Wait for an ACK from the server that tells the client how many total bytes the server received When the file name “DONE” is entered, or "ctrl + c", the client will exit the loop and close the socket.
+- Wait for an ACK from the server that tells the client how many total bytes the server received
+- When the file name “DONE” is entered, or "ctrl + c", the client will exit the loop and close the socket

 ## Server
 The server will wait for an incoming connection from a client.
 Once the connection is established, it will loop and do the following: